data-integrations/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsink.md

 Configuration
 -------------
-**Use Connection** Whether to use a connection, if a connection is used, the brokers do not need to be provided.
+**Use Connection** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

-**Connection** Name of the connection to use, should have the macro function ${conn(connection-name)} to provide.
+**Connection** Name of the connection to use.
+Project and service account information will be provided by the connection.
+You can also use the macro function ${conn(connection_name)}.

 **referenceName:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.